Economics: Courses, Admission 2023, Eligibility, Exams, Syllabus, Top Colleges, Salary

 Types of Economics Courses

-Through the study of Economics, one gets an opportunity to know about the Indian economy and its financial institutions.
+Through the study of Economics, one gets an opportunity to learn about the Indian economy and its financial institutions.
 This topic helps to understand the mechanism behind the financial institution.
 Courses related to this subject introduce an understanding of macroeconomics and microeconomics and development in various fields etc.

 Some of the courses offered in Economics are given below: